 Urbana 47

 You could come to this restaurant every day for a week straight and never have the same meal.
-Their rotating specials utilize the best ingredients found at the market, and they often put an exciting spin on traditional Italian fare—ricotta ravioli with mint or polenta gnocchi, for example.
+Their rotating specials feature the best ingredients from the market, and they often put an exciting spin on traditional Italian fare—ricotta ravioli with mint or polenta gnocchi, for example.

 Fatamorgana